poanetwork/token-wizard/README.md

 - Patience.
 Metamask doesn't support bulk transactions.
 Simplest crowdsale will ask you to sign at least 14 transactions.
 ## Strategy

 At the moment, the Wizard supports one type of crowdsale contract, the mighty "whitelisted with tiers and cap".
 This strategy is popular in modern ICOs due to regulatory involvement in the process (September 2017).
-A naive approach to comply with regulation is to perform KYC of buyers and restrict participants from democratic countries, e.g., the U.S. or PRC.
+A native approach to comply with regulation is to perform KYC of buyers and restrict participants from democratic countries, e.g., the U.S. or PRC.

 Features of "Whitelisted with tiers and cap" strategy:
 - Tiers.
 A crowdsale can have one or more tiers.
 Each tier has a set of configurable parameters: